Skip to main content

 Festive

-Blue-colored glutinous rice (dyed butterfly pea flower) steamed, topped with sweet grated coconut cooked palm sugar.
-Blue color from natural butterfly pea flower (bunga telang) - antioxidant-rich, no artificial dyes.
+Steamed glutinous rice tinted blue, topped with grated coconut cooked in palm sugar.
+The color comes from butterfly pea flower (bunga telang) rather than artificial dye.

 vegetarianContains: Coconut